ocbier/RESTful-p2p/README.md

 MariaDB 10.3 was used to control persistent peer file sharing data.

-Please see the UML class diagram (“Specification.pdf”) for an overview of the system.
-The system consists of the following components:
+Please see the UML class diagram (“Specification.pdf”) for an overview of the system architecture.
+The system consists of the following main components:

-•	**org.biermann.tme3.p2pclient.P2PPeer.java** (source code found in p2ppeer\src\p2pclient; execute via “p2ppeer/jar/P2PPeer.jar”): Reused from TME 2, with modifications.
+•	**org.biermann.tme3.p2pclient.P2PPeer.java** (source code found in p2ppeer\src\p2pclient; See execution instructions under "2.
+Application Execution" below): Reused from TME 2, with modifications.
 Represents a peer within the peer to peer sharing system.
 Peers can act both as clients and servers since they can request and receive files while also transmitting files to other peers in response to requests.

 The client utilizes an instance of org.biermann.tme3.p2pclient.P2PPeerController which is responsible for managing interaction with the index service (see IndexServer.java below).
 Specifically, the desired resources are requested using the p2pindex REST API.
 Each request uses the appropriate HTTP method for the operation type.
 This allows the peer to register a shared file (POST), unregistering a file (DELETE), or requesting an address for a peer which is sharing a given file (GET).